-Or, in the words of another:
+35 Or, in the words of another:

 I never studied "gender" as a specific area nor have I obtained academic qualifications in this area.
-However, through my in-depth work in [my organization's gender unit] I developed the reflex in my daily work of taking into account the different situations that women and men most often find themselves in and trying to identify the most appropriate way of addressing this inequality...
+However, through my in-depth work in [my organisation's gender unit] I developed the reflex in my daily work of taking into account the different situations that women and men most often find themselves in and trying to identify the most appropriate way of addressing this inequality. [...]
 Although I would not qualify myself as a "gender expert", I know that I am recognised by many colleagues as very knowledgeable about gender issues.

-Or, yet another:
+36 Or, yet another:

-I don't have a depth understanding on gender as I never studied this topic in an academic way.
-My interest in gender issues is much more a consequence of a personal commitment, complemented by gender trainings and sensitization provided by the NGO I am currently working with.
+I don't have a deep understanding on gender as I never studied this topic in an academic way.
+My interest in gender issues is much more a consequence of a personal commitment, complemented by gender trainings and sensitisation provided by the NGO I am currently working with.

-While many of the professionals working as gender experts thus have acquired valuable skills and are recognized for their expertise, the absence of academic training generates insecurities about their expert status.
+37 While many of the professionals working as gender experts thus have acquired valuable skills and are recognised for their expertise, the absence of academic training generates insecurities about their expert status.

-Becoming an Expert on the Job
+Becoming an expert on the job

-The majority of our experts said that they acquired expertise through their own efforts and through training outside academia.
-These different forms of acquisition of expertise are detailed in Table 7.
+- The majority of our experts said that they acquired expertise through their own efforts and through training outside academia.
 Learning on the job was important for almost all experts (77 per cent) and a large percentage (60 per cent) also indicated that they taught themselves through independent research.
 In other words, a lot of gender expertise is acquired in an informal manner and through individual, non-structured effort.
-Yet organized training programmes are a salient source of knowledge on gender in addition.
-Experts seemed to extensively take advantage of training offered by their current and former employers and of programmes offered by the UN and NGOs.
-In contrast, university short programmes and executive education type of offerings appear to be somewhat less popular, or perhaps less available.
+Yet organised training programmes are also a salient source of knowledge on gender.
+Experts seemed to extensively take advantage of training offered by their current employer (58 per cent) and former employers (35 per cent) and of programmes offered by the UN (33 per cent) and NGOs (22 per cent).
+In contrast, university short programmes and executive education types of offerings appear to be somewhat less popular (16 per cent), or perhaps less available.
+And, 10 per cent of the experts also selected "Other" types of non-university gender training. - Our survey results suggest that experts largely consider their employers to be supportive of their work.
+Almost 80 per cent of our respondents stated that the approach, understandings, or priorities of their organisations had helped them to effectively integrate a gender perspective into their work; approximately 45 per cent of our respondents thought that the organisation facilitated their work greatly, and another 33 per cent thought it facilitated their work more so than not.
+Yet, 10 per cent of our respondents still encountered opposition and resistance to gender mainstreaming, indicating that their organisation had inhibited the effective integration of a gender perspective more than not, or inhibited it greatly.
+Twelve per cent of the experts had more mixed views on the role of the organisation and remarked that it inhibited their work about as much as it facilitated it. - 40 Given the small number of respondents from each organisation, we cannot draw any conclusions about which employers are perceived to be more supportive of gender experts.
+Indeed, those who responded positively on this question came from a broad range of organisations.